-Your decision to no longer be your parent’s primary caregiver will probably bring change for your other family members, too.
+Your decision to stop taking care of elderly parents will probably bring change for your other family members, too.
 They may resent your decision and worry that they’ll now have to put more time and effort into caregiving.

 Undoubtedly, there will be complex family dynamics.
 Past issues between siblings may resurface.
 And any kind of change is usually difficult for everyone at first.

 When she holds family meetings, Qualls finds it effective to ask, “What is most important to you about your mother’s life from today until the day she dies?”
 This question can help people focus on the parent rather than siblings’ perceived shortcomings or family history.
 It’s also an opportunity to brainstorm and collaborate.

 When you explain that something needs to change, it’s helpful to use inclusive language.
 Make it clear to siblings that you’re not telling them what to do or forcing them into something they don’t want to do.
 The following phrases can help:

 Sometimes the discussion can get heated.
 But rather than argue, tell family members you’ve done the best you can, and really believe it.
 If there’s negative feedback, stay calm.

 You might say, “Maybe I could’ve done things differently, but I’ve truly reached the end of the line and need some help.”
 If they seem willing, tell them they’re welcome to take over caregiving responsibilities.